-Many graduates go on to careers as science educators or as physicist in national and international labs, and others pursue engineering.
+Many graduates go on to careers as science educators or as physicists in national and international labs, and others pursue engineering.
 Because our curriculum is lab-based, you’ll work closely with other students and professors.
-The department is collaborative and close-knit.
-Your professors will offer research opportunities to supplement your studies at our two world-class facilities, the Nanoscience Laboratory and the Sagan Energy Research Laboratory, as well as study abroad options.

-Astrophysics is the study of the universe, and many students who pursue this track go on to work in the fields of astronomy and computational astrophysical modeling.
-The Physics department offers an immersive, travel-based astrophysics program with a strong teaching component.
-A key feature of the concentration is its study abroad program in Spain, which you can enter during your sophomore or junior year.
-Juniors and seniors can also work on a two-year-long capstone research project with faculty in Spain and here in Boston.
+During your junior and senior year, you can also work on a two-year-long capstone research project with faculty in Spain and here in Boston.
 In addition to working as a teaching assistant in our campus labs, you’ll have the chance to travel wherever science calls.
-Recent visits include the Canary Islands and the Gran Telescopio Canarias in La Palma.
-Spain.
+Recent visits include the Canary Islands and the Gran Telescopio Canarias in La Palma, Spain.
 Through the study abroad program, you’ll work closely with professional astronomers at top observatories and at the Centro de Astriobiología in Madrid.

 Are you interested in what the earth and other planets are made of?
 In the Planetary Science Concentration, you can explore the physical and chemical nature of the earth and planets in the solar system.
 Learn principles of mathematics, applied physics, and computational technology that will help you investigate the land close to home, around the globe, and maybe even beyond.

 This concentration is ideal preparation for a career in the earth and space sciences, including geology, the energy industry, and environmental policy and protection.